DUNE/webevd/README.md

     http://www.apache.org/licenses/LICENSE-2.0

-Copyright is granted to FERMI NATIONAL ACCELERATOR LABORATORY on behalf of the Deep Underground Neutrino Experiment (DUNE).
+Copyright is granted to UNIVERSITY COLLEGE LONDON on behalf of the Deep Underground Neutrino Experiment (DUNE).
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR